EdgeNet-project/edgenet-legacy-2024/docs/guides/contribution_guides.md

 6. Communication and Collaboration

     Engage with the EdgeNet community by participating in discussions, answering questions, and helping fellow contributors.
-Follow EdgeNet's communication channels and respond to notifications in a timely manner.
+Follow EdgeNet's communication channels and respond to notifications promptly.
 Respect the opinions and viewpoints of others, fostering a positive and inclusive community environment.

 ## Conclusion
 Contributing to EdgeNet provides opportunities for learning, collaboration, making a positive impact, and understanding Kubernetes better.
 By following these guides and engaging with the project's community, you can become a valuable contributor and help shape the future of the project.